A big step in the right direction for Sony flagships.

 What is the Sony Xperia XZ3?

-Like the Xperia XZ2, the XZ3 shows that Sony has truly moved on in terms of design.
+Like the Xperia XZ2, the Sony Xperia XZ3 shows that the brand has truly moved on in terms of design.
 Thanks to a gorgeous new OLED display, a more modern design and top specifications, Sony finally feels like it has a fitting flagship.
 It isn’t quite ready to usurp its rivals but it’s a big step in the right direction – even if, ultimately, it isn’t that exciting.

 Sony Xperia XZ3 – Design